Pensacola, Florida: Tourism

 Pensacola is home to a number of annual festivals, events, historic tours, and landmarks.
 The Pensacola Seafood Festival and the Pensacola Crawfish Festival have been held for nearly 30 years in the city's historic downtown.
 The Great Gulfcoast Arts Festival is held annually in November in Seville Square, and often draws more than 200 regional and international artists.
 The Children's Art Festival, also held in Seville Square, displays art by local schoolchildren.
 Pensacon is a comic convention held each February, with nearly 25,000 attendees from around the world.
 The Pensacola Interstate Fair is held each fall.

-Scuba diving and deep sea fishing are a large part of Pensacola's tourism industry.
+Scuba diving and deep-sea fishing are a large part of Pensacola's tourism industry.
 The USS Oriskany was purposefully sunk in 2004 to create an artificial reef off the shores of Pensacola.

-There are several walking tours of restored 18th-century-era neighborhoods in Pensacola.
+Several walking tours of restored 18th-century-era neighborhoods are in Pensacola.

 Pensacola is the site of the Vietnam Veterans' Wall South.
-There are a number of historical military installations from the Civil War, including Fort Barrancas.
+The city has a number of historical military installations from the Civil War, including Fort Barrancas.
 Fort Pickens served as a temporary prison for Geronimo.
-Other military landmarks include the National Naval Aviation Museum and Pensacola Lighthouse at NAS Pensacola.
+Other military landmarks there include the National Naval Aviation Museum and Pensacola Lighthouse at NAsP.

 The city's convention and visitors' bureau, Visit Pensacola, is overseen by the Greater Pensacola Chamber.